stevana/stateful-pbt-with-fakes/README.md

 some predicate ($P : B \to Bool$) on the output holds.

-For example let's say that the function we want to test is a list reversal function ($reverse), then the argument we need to randomly generate is a list, and the predicate can be anything we'd like to hold for our list reversal function, for example we can specify that reversing the result of rerversal gives back the original list, i.e. $reverse(reverse(xs)) \equiv xs$.
+For example let's say that the function we want to test is a list reversal function ($reverse$), then the argument we need to randomly generate is a list, and the predicate can be anything we'd like to hold for our list reversal function, for example we can specify that reversing the result of rerversal gives back the original list, i.e. $reverse(reverse(xs)) \equiv xs$.